digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/arch-considerations-upgrading.rst

 #############################################################
 Upgrading a Daml application involves deploying new versions of its components to modify existing workflows or introduce new workflows.
 The upgrade process must ensure data continuity, allowing the application state and in-flight workflows to remain accessible and advance without interruption post-upgrade.
 Note, in this context, “in-flight” refers to incomplete multi-step workflows that are stable on-ledger, rather than transactions being processed.

+This document provides:

-This document provides a high-level overview of the recommended approach for upgrading a Daml application, the associated challenges, methods to ensure backward compatibility, and strategies for testing and rollback.
+* A high-level overview of the recommended approach for upgrading a Daml application
+* Key upgrading challenges
+* Methods to ensure backward compatibility
+* Strategies for testing and rollback

 It also serves as a cross-reference to the *Upgrading Daml Applications* lesson in the `Technical Solution Architect certification path <https://daml.talentlms.com/plus/catalog/courses/161>`_.
 For a walkthrough of the upgrade process with a specific workflow example, refer to :doc:`Upgrading Daml Applications <../upgrade/upgrade>`.

 In practice, the frontends, backends, and Daml models of an application evolve at different cadences, with frontends and backends often changing faster than Daml models.
 For instance, the internal implementation of a server that provides an API often changes more frequently than the API itself, in which case the frontends and backends must specify the minimum version of DAR files required for compatibility.
 For simplicity, this document refers to: